-- a.
-Multilayer pages (including pages formed by sheets glued together and pages that have unusual shapes, such as cutouts, movable flaps, or "pop-ups") may include small amounts of fastening material such as grommets, string, or rubber bands as needed to assemble the page.
-Multilayer pages may also be formed as pouches or pockets but may contain only permissible loose enclosures (see 3.3.4) or other securely affixed permissible components. - b.
-Multiple pages may be held together by staples or other means separate from and in addition to the regular binding of the publication.
+a.
+Multilayer pages (including pages formed by sheets glued together and pages that have unusual shapes, such as cutouts, movable flaps, or "pop-ups") may include small amounts of non-paper material such as grommets, string, or rubber bands as needed to assemble the page.
+Not all elements that make up a multilayer page must be printed.
+In addition, multilayer pages may contain novel characteristics such as an LED display, a sound device, or battery operated movable parts.
+Multilayer pages may also be formed as pouches or pockets, but may contain only permissible loose enclosures (see 3.3.4) or other securely affixed permissible components.

-c.
+- b.
+Multiple pages may be held together by staples or other means separate from and in addition to the regular binding of the publication. - c.
 Oversized pages may be used for illustrations, charts, maps, and other advertising and nonadvertising content.